AdobeDocs/vsc-extensions/README.md

 Since this is an expansion on the built-in VS Code preview extension, any settings applicable to that extension also apply to this one.
 You can find more information about support for Markdown in Visual Studio Code at in the [Visual Studio Code online documentation](https://code.visualstudio.com/Docs/languages/markdown).

-## Known Issues

-The hover CSS styles for Alerts (Note, Caution, Important, Tip and Warning) do not have the desired effect.
-Formatting is somewhat jumbled.

 ## Release Notes

 Here are the changes since the last release.